API Reference

 402 — No payment

-Fix: Parse the PaymentRequired from error.message, build and sign a Solana USDC-SPL transaction for the amount to the pay_to address, encode it as a PaymentPayload, base64-encode, and resend with the payment-signature header.
+Fix: The body is the PaymentRequired object (top-level fields, no OpenAI envelope).
+Read accepts[0].amount and accepts[0].pay_to, build and sign a Solana USDC-SPL transaction, wrap the signed bytes in a PaymentPayload, base64-encode the JSON, and resend with the payment-signature header.

 See x402 Protocol for the full flow.